-Based on this framework, two possible mechanisms (and their combination) that result in the disappearance of levirate marriage are considered.
-First, female empowerment (as a source of improved women's property rights, for example) may make this practice obsolete while potentially increasing widows' welfare.
+Following this framework, two possible mechanisms (and their combination) that result in the disappearance of levirate marriage are considered.
+First, female empowerment (as a source of improved women's property rights, for example) may make this practice obsolete while potentially increasing widows' welfare, as analyzed in the context of other marriage-related social institutions (e.g., Anderson and Bidner, 2015; Tertilt, 2006).

-On the other hand, it is also presumed that the recent spread of HIV/AIDS has contributed much to the deterioration of this practice (e.g., Malungo, 2001; Ntozi, 1997; Perry et al., 2014).
-In other words, if a husband's death is attributed to AIDS, the wives may also be HIV positive.
+Second, the recent spread of HIV/AIDS might also have destroyed this practice (e.g., Malungo, 2001; Ntozi, 1997; Perry et al., 2014).
+If a husband's death is attributed to AIDS, the wives may also be HIV positive.
 Then, by having sexual intercourse with the widows, the inheritors (and their wives and even the children born to them later) may get infected with HIV.
+In addition, because HIV/AIDS impairing widows' health increases their effective child-rearing cost, a clan has to provide more livelihood support for HIV-positive widows than for seronegative ones even if such sexual intercourse is avoided.
 Therefore, a husband's clan has a strong incentive to avoid this practice.
 In this case, widows may lose this traditional safety net.
 Notably, this institutional change would not increase the widows' welfare, because a clan already squeezes utility from widows even in the presence of levirate marriage, and widows enjoy reservation utility both before and after the dissolution of levirate marriage.
 What is worse, since it is expected that HIV-positive widows also have difficulties in getting remarried, the spread of this infectious disease could decrease widows' welfare by reducing their reservation utility while simultaneously eliminating levirate marriage.
+This mechanism is not inconsistent with the markedly high HIV infection rate among widowed women in sub-Saharan Africa (e.g., Tenkorang, 2014); for example, formerly married women have higher HIV infection rate than any other (male and female) populations in Tanzania (Tanzania Commission for AIDS (TACAIDS), National Bureau of Statistics (NBS), and ORC Macro, 2005, p.
+77).